3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Koh Chang Day #13

-- Beach hopping: White Sand Beach, Pearl Beach, Klong Prao and Kai Bae Beach.
+Beach hopping to White Sand Beach, Pearl Beach, Klong Prao, and Kai Bae Beach.

 Koh Chang Day #14 & #15